tudmichael0/X00171114_CA2/README.md

-Calculator Application
+Python Calculator with CI/CD integration

 Overview

-This is a basic Python calculator applicationm Addition and subtraction are the key arithmetic operations it offers.
+This is a basic Python calculator application
+Addition and subtraction are the key arithmetic operations it offers.
 My project's goal is to show basic ideas like automated testing, continuous integration (CI), and version control.
 For teaching reasons, this application aims to teach users how to integrate CI/CD pipelines with a basic Python software.